audryf/audrys-portfolio/README.md

 <br>

 ## Description 🗒
-My professional portfolio, create from scratch using React and create-react-app.
+My professional portfolio, created from scratch using React and create-react-app.
 Click around to see my work, resume, contact info, and a little something about me!

 I had a lot of fun with this and learned so much!
 I am new to React and I see why it's so widely used!